serverless/blog/posts/2018-11-27-reinvent-2018-serverless-announcements.md

 #### Nested Apps using SAR

-**What it is:** The Serverless Application Model now supports nested applications.
+**What it is:** The Serverless Application Model now supports nested applications via the Serverless Application Repository.

 #### AWS CloudMap